Rauf2002/TiktokPets/README.md

 ## **Frontend**

 No external libraries have been used for this project, except _FontAwesome_ for icons and _Google Fonts_ for fonts.
 Frontend is typical CSS and HTML.
-Additionally, media queries are taking care of responsiveness.
+Additionally, media queries are taking care of the responsiveness.